Archive for September, 2007

 Well, in most templating systems, you have different templates you apply to different pages.
 It just seemed to be downplayed when you are considering using Word Press as your CMS.

 I happened to stumble across this option when searching for a solution.
-There is a drop down menu when you create a new page called “Page Template” that has a list of available templates.
-But how do you add your own to that list?
+To assign a page a different template than the default, you look to the drop down menu called “Page Template” under Attributes that has a list of available templates.
+But how do you add templates to that list?

-Well, you create a page in your theme, name it what you want, and include this comment designation at the top, inside PHP tags, so that Wordpress parses it and knows that it should be used as a page template;
+Well, you create a new file in your theme folder, name the file what you want, and include this comment designation at the top, inside PHP tags, so that WordPress parses it and knows that it should be used as a page template.
+(You may want to use the existing page template as a start);

 /*